gardener/gardener/docs/usage/shoot_settings/shoot_supported_architectures.md

 description: How to specify a shoot worker group given the respective `CloudProfile`
 ---

-# Configuring a shoot worker group
+# Configuring a Shoot Worker Group

 Users can create shoot clusters with worker groups having virtual machines of different types and with different images.
 For a valid shoot object, a machine type and image should be present in the respective `CloudProfile` that support the required specification in the `Shoot` yaml.